Connect Douglas/Rideshare, Vanpool, GRTA X-Press Bus >> ConnectDouglas - Douglas County Fixed Route Bus Service

 What Are The Advantages/Benefits of Bus Service?

 - Connectivity with other forms of transportation such as vanpools, Xpress service to Atlanta, CobbLink and MARTA

 What Does It Costs to Operate Bus Service?

-- The Central Circulator and Northside bus routes are tentatively scheduled to operate from 6 a.m. to 8 p.m.
-Monday through Friday and from 7 a.m. to 3 p.m. on Saturday.
+- The bus routes are tentatively scheduled to operate from 6 a.m. to 8 p.m.
+Monday through Friday and from 7 a.m. to 7 p.m. on Saturday.
 That is subject to change.

-- Each route will have an estimated 75 minute peak time headway (complete loop time during morning and afternoon rush hours) and a 60 minute off-peak headway.
+- Each route will have an estimated 60 minute peak time headway and a 45 minute off-peak headway.
 Douglas County is working to refine the routes to reduce headway.

 - Douglas County's buses will have a capacity of one driver, 12 ambulatory passengers and two wheelchair passengers.
 All buses will be equipped with a wheelchair lift and bicycle rack.

 - Douglas County is still refining its routes and stops and fares.
 All information currently being provided is preliminary and subject to change.